 - Block any or all of the above actions

-Yes.
-Because the stock of many businesses are owned by individuals who form partnerships, the value of a majority or minority interest in the underlying partnership assets are affected.
-Among other variables that affect the partnerships value are: size of the interest being appraised, restrictions laid out in the family limited partnership or LLC operating agreement, the historical dividends paid (and expected future dividend paying capacity of the entity), the historical profitability of the partnership, the future outlook of the enterprise, the net asset value of the underlying assets, etc.
+Because the stock of many businesses are owned by individuals, the value of a majority or minority interest in the entity can affected by a number of variable.
+Among other variables that affect the partnerships value are: size of the interest being appraised, restrictions laid out in the family limited partnership or LLC operating agreement, the historical dividends paid (and expected future dividend paying capacity of the entity), the historical profitability of the partnership, the future outlook of the enterprise, the tax basis and net asset value of the underlying assets, etc.